 - Ask for help if you need it

 The DIY approach isn’t for everyone.
-If that sounds like you, you might like to think about taking financial advice.
+If that sounds like you, you might like to think about taking legal advice.